 Courses offered as special topics are designed to enable the faculty to develop courses in an academic area of special interest to them and to their students that are not listed in the regular course offerings.
 Special topics courses may be repeated with departmental permission, provided the topic is different.
 Courses are offered for elective credit at the 200-, 300-, and 400-level.
+Course material fee may apply

-COM101 LEC: Practicum: Debate (1)
+COM101 LEC: Practicum: Debate (I)